frasertheking/Inspector/README.md

 - Commit your changes and push the branch.
 - Submit a pull request for review.

----

 ## Contact
-Fraser King, University of Michigan
+Fraser King, University of Michigan (kingfr@umich.edu)